ssavitski/guides/source/getting-started/js-primer.md

 ## Modules

-Prior to ES6 JavaScript shared one global scope.
-ES6 modules allow scope to be broken up and managed.
-With modules variables do not exist above the top-level scope of the module, and any variable you wish to make available outside a module must be exported.
-Similarly any variable you wish to include in a module that is external to that module must be imported.

-As you become familiar Ember you will notice that many files included in an Ember application use the ES6 `import` and `export` keywords to expose functionality of modules across the application.
-These import and export statements are automatically generated for you if you use `ember-cli` to create your Ember application or files.
-Most Ember applications do not need alter these automatically generated import and export statements, but it can be helpful to have a basic understanding of how `import` and `export` work in ES6.
-Additionally, ES6 importing and exporting is necessary if you want to include additional functionality through the use of Ember classes, such as the `mixin` class.
+An Ember application's code is organized as modules, which means that the `import` and `export` keywords are used to require and expose functionalities in other parts your application.
+Files generated with the Ember CLI are already modules so conversion to modules is not typically necessary.
+That said, it is still helpful to have a basic understanding of how `import` and `export` work in ES6 so let's take a look at them.

 ### Export